Border Gateway Protocol (BGP) is the de-facto Inter-Domain Routing/EGP protocol

 - AS 3 will send traffic on the backup link because it prefers customer routes, and local preference is prioritized over

-length - Padding can still be used as a form of load balancing
+AS_PATHlength - Padding can still be used as a form of load balancing

-attribute can help in that case:
+The COMMUNITY attribute can help in that case: